kristiyan-velkov/docker-reactjs-sample/.github/SECRETS_AND_VARIABLES.md

 **Impact if not set:**

-- CI workflows (lint, test, build, security) will work fine
+- CI workflows (lint, test, build) will work fine
+- Security workflow will work with limitations (Docker Scout may fail)
 - Only CD workflow (deployment) will fail
 - You can skip these if you don't need to push images to Docker Hub

+**Docker Scout Note:**

+- Docker Scout requires authentication to work properly
+- The same `DOCKER_USERNAME` and `DOCKERHUB_TOKEN` are used for Scout
+- Without these secrets, Scout will show "not entitled" error
+- The workflow continues with graceful fallback (doesn't block CI)

 ---